vphngt/price-optimization/README.md

 # **Demand Forecaster & Price Optimizer**

-**An end-to-end machine learning pipeline and business simulation engine that forecasts product demand and algorithmically optimizes pricing for maximum profitability.**
+**An end-to-end ML pipeline and business simulation engine that forecasts product demand and optimizes pricing for maximum profit.**

 ---